nasa/fprime/docs/UsersGuide/cmake/cmake-intro.md

 advantage of the autocoding capabilities of fprime.
 To add new modules to the CMake system, users need to perform the following steps:

-1. Define a `CMakeLists.txt` file to define the module's source files and dependcies
+1. Define a `CMakeLists.txt` file to define the module's source files and dependencies
 2. Ensure that `register_fprime_module` or `register_fprime_executable` is called in that `CMakeLists.txt`
 3. Make sure this new directory defining the `CMakeLists.txt` is added to the deployment `CMakeLists.txt` using `add_fprime_subdirectory`.